 While crime and violence on campuses have been trending downward since about 2006, crime has increased markedly over the past two years, equaling or beating pre-pandemic levels.
 A survey of more than 6,000 academic institutions showed a nearly 8% increase in crime between 2019 and 2022, even though enrollment dropped during this period.
+Since 2000, there have been more than 200 people killed and more than 185 injured in school shootings in the U.S.

 What Are School Security Systems?